murilohenzo/nodejs-tdd-jest/readme.md

 # Use cases
 ## Use case 01 (Create new Todo)
   As a system user

-  should be able create a new Todo [x]
+  - Should be able create a new Todo [ x ]

-  It is not possible to repeat a whole with the same title already registered [x]
+  - It is not possible to repeat a whole with the same title already registered [x]